JulianRiegraf/juson/README.md

 # JUSON
-A simple JSON to relational de.riegraf.juson.database mapper.
+A simple JSON to relational database mapper.

 Status: **`DEVELOPMENT`**